svenskscifi/karinboye/README.md

 # Step 1

 Training about 20 000 epochs on generic swedish texts from Swedish Wikipedia, corresponding to approximatly 10 GB of text.
+A compressed xml dump can be downloaded from Svenska Språkbanken at: <a href="https://spraakbanken.gu.se/en/resources/wikipedia-sv">Wikipedia-sv</a>

 # Step 2